zhangwengame/SGGX-Plugin-for-Mitsuba/README.md

 This repo includes the code need to be added or modified in the Mitsuba source code.
 The full source code can be dowloaded [*here*](http://www.mitsuba-renderer.org/download.html).

 The scarf model used in the example can also be dowloaded [*here*](http://www.mitsuba-renderer.org/download.html).

+Noted that some codes in this tool are from Mitsuba source code and Mitsuba is is licensed under the terms of Version 3 of the GNU General Public License, so if you use this code in your project, please follow the rules described in the license.